 Please read the event details on the website.
 We give neighborhood suggestions for each of our gatherings and also disclose the general area for the host family's lodging.

 Typically the Worldschool Pop-Up Hub does not set up shared lodging... however, each event has a private Facebook group linked to it so attendees can chat about sharing a rental or staying at the same campground.
 You're absolutely welcome to connect with each other and line up shared lodging (especially nice option for solo parents).

-The exceptions to the shared lodging set up include the Resort Week where the WPH has chosen a resort where everyone will stay and the Iceland Excursion where the families will be staying in 3 different areas, including options of the same guesthouse as other attendees.
+The exceptions to the shared lodging set up include the Resort Week where the WPH has chosen a resort where everyone will stay and the Excursion trips where the families will be staying in 2-4 different areas.
+The Excursion trips may include an option to stay at the same guesthouse as other attendees.

 I'm not a worldschooler yet, can I still attend?

 Yes!
-You don't even need to ask.
-If this lifestyle intrigues you and you want to meet other traveling families, you're more than welcome at our events.
+In our eyes, worldschooling families are those who value travel and real-life exposure as a foundational piece of their child-rearing and lifestyle goals.
+If you are worldschooling-curious and want to meet other traveling families, you're more than welcome at our events.
 This is how our community grows, everyone is welcome and we all encourage one another.